ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow/trees-that-grow-guidance.md

    type instance IdP GhcTc = Id
    ```
    But it is still a payload field, because every instantiation of `Exp` has a lambda with a binder; albeit the type of that binder field varies.
 This happens in [HsSyn](implementing-trees-that-grow/hs-syn): for example, the type of the common (payload) field of the common constructor `HsVar`of `HsExpr x` is `IdP x` where `IdP` is a type family and `x` the phase descriptor.

-1. The non-payload (i.e. phase-specific) fields of a data constructor are grouped together and introduced via the extension field.
-Similarly the phase-specific data constructors are introduced using the extension constructor.

 1. The instantiation of TTG [HsSyn](implementing-trees-that-grow/hs-syn), for a particular phase, should result in a tree that has no redundant fields and constructors.
 For example, the `HsExpr GhsPs` expressions of AST GhcPs should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `HsMultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.